• Skip to main content

 • Blend until smooth.

-To make the red chile sauce, we needs lots of guajillo chile and chile de árbol.
+To make the red chile sauce, we needs lots of guajillo peppers and chile de árbol.

-The chiles will add a robust and deep flavor to our tripe soup.
+The sauce is NOT spicy because there is a lot of water in the pot.
+The chiles will add a robust and deep flavor to the tripe soup.

 Fun Fact: Because it’s such a hearty soup, some people also refer to it as a hangover cure.